ballesterosbr/Privacy-Computing-with-zkSNARKs-and-Blockchain-payments/README.md

-# Privacy and Integrity in Computing Subscription Services with zk-SNARKs and Blockchain-Based Payments
+# Privacy and Integrity in Computing Subscription Services using zk-SNARKs and Blockchain-Based Payments

-In this repository, a collection of some processes and files used within the context of the paper Privacy and Integrity in Computing Subscription Services with zk-SNARKs and Blockchain-Based Payments are found.
+In this repository, a collection of some processes and files used within the context of the paper Privacy and Integrity in Computing Subscription Services using zk-SNARKs and Blockchain-Based Payments are found.

 ## Libraries